 This jumper allows you to enable or disable the keyboard and USB port 5-6 wake-up feature.
 When you set this jumper to pins 2-3 (+5VSB), you can wake up the computer by pressing a key on the keyboard (the default is the Space Bar) or using a USB device.
 This feature requires an ATX power supply that can supply at least 1A on the +5VSB lead, and a corresponding setting in the BIOS.
-The USBPW56 jumper is for the internal USB connectors that you can connect to additional USB ports.
+The USBPW56 jumper is for the rear USB ports.